hmrc/pillar2-submission-api/resources/public/api/conf/common/testing.md

 Work through the instructions on the [getting started](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub) page to create an application, then locate and subscribe to the Pillar 2 API.

-The next steps are outlined on the API's OAS page under "setup".
+The next steps are outlined on the Open API Specification (**OAS**) page under "setup".
 You can find the link in the "Endpoints" section.

 - [Create a test user](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing/test-users-test-data-stateful-behaviour) with a Pillar 2 Subscription.
 - [Create a bearer token](https://developer.service.hmrc.gov.uk/api-documentation/docs/authorisation/user-restricted-endpoints) for the test user.